rabestro/graph-pathfinding-algorithms/docs/index.md

 ## Unit Tests

-Tests are written in groove language.
-For unit testing, the Spock framework was used.
+Tests are written in Groove language.
+For unit testing, the [Spock Framework](https://spockframework.org/) was used.
 To test the operation of the algorithms, the following sample graphs were created.

 ### Small Graph Sample